anishmendes/Consultancy-website1/README.md

 tasks to be done
 1.Creating a transparent pop up feature in home section including toggle function 2.on pop up feature putting all country section
+3. After rendering to country section creating consuling section on down